92 Easy Summer Desserts to Devour from Now Until Labor Day

 • Time Commitment: 45 minutes

-• Why We Love It: crowd-pleaser, <10 ingredients, special occasion-worthy, make ahead
+• Why I Love It: crowd-pleaser, <10 ingredients, special occasion-worthy, make ahead

-It’s snack time, so we’re heading to France.
+It's snack time, so I'm heading to France for a quick bite.
 These traditional cream puffs have a few twists up their sleeves: sweetened coconut and crunchy pearl sugar.
+"They're not cloying, they're really crunchy, they’re impossible to put down," McDowell adds.

 • Time Commitment: 5 minutes

-At our house, it's never a sure thing that cookie dough will make it into the oven.
-So, we embraced it and turned our favorite guilty pleasure into its own party-friendly dessert.
+At my house, it's never a sure thing that cookie dough will make it into the oven.
+So, I embraced it and turned my favorite late-night pleasure into its own party-friendly dessert.
+It's cream cheese-based and ready in 15 minutes flat—need I say more?

 46. Lemon Pie with Blueberry Meringue